Structural constraints to compare phenomenal experience: Layers of Experience

 \section{Layers of Experience}

-This section introduces a multilayer structure to model experiences, followed by two compositional operations, $\otimes$ and $\odot$, accounting for their combination.
-With this structure, the model can scale up from very simple postulates and eventually account for complex or richer experiences as combinations of a group of minimal ones (see Figure \ref{fig_scheme}).
-We then can study how structural constraints limit our efforts to compare all possible experiences.
+This section introduces the main assumptions within a multi-layer structure to model conscious experiences, followed by two compositional operations, $\otimes$ and $\odot$.
+With this mathematical structure, the model can scale from very simple postulates and eventually account for conscious experiences as combinations of a group of experiential aspects.